svengo/docker-tor/README.md

 ### Basic config

-Use environment variables for basic configuration:
+Use environment variables for basic configuration.
+The content of the environment variables are used to build `/etc/tor/torrc-defaults`.
+For a more advanced configuration you can edit the configuration file `/data/torrc` directly.

 ``docker run -d -p 9001:9001 -p 9030:9030 --name tor -v /data/tor:/data -e "NICKNAME=MyDockerTorNode" -e "CONTACTINFO=foo@example.com" svengo/tor``

 ### Environment Variables